Cromer Lighthouse is located on the clifftop near the Royal Cromer Golf Club.

 The first lighthouse keepers at Cromer are said to have been two young women.

-With the sea encroaching rapidly, large cliff falls occured in 1799 and 1825.
+With the sea encroaching rapidly, large cliff falls occurred in 1799 and 1825.
 A new lighthouse was built in 1833, and Bowell’s tower was finally destroyed by a landslip in 1866.

 The new lighthouse, standing well back from the cliff edge, was a 60ft octagonal tower.
 The lighthouse was converted to electric operation in 1958, and in June 1990 the station was switched to automatic operation.